-A. PROCESSING TO BE CONDUCTED BY PATROL

-- Malicious destruction of property (including motor vehicles). - Theft from motor vehicles. - Misdemeanor theft (persons, vehicles, businesses) - Burglaries (except those that are part of a more serious crime requiring processing by a CIU or lab personnel). - All items which can be processed for latent prints by use of a standard finger printing kit.

-B. PROCESSING TO BE CONDUCTED BY CIU AND/OR THE WMRCL
+- A. PROCESSING TO BE CONDUCTED BY PATROL - Malicious destruction of property (including motor vehicles). - Theft from motor vehicles. - Misdemeanor theft (persons, vehicles, businesses) - Burglaries (except those that are part of a more serious crime requiring processing by a CIU or lab personnel). - All items which can be processed for latent prints by use of a standard finger printing kit. - B. PROCESSING TO BE CONDUCTED BY CIU AND/OR THE WMRCL - Homicides. - Rapes and/or serious sex assault cases. - Serious assaults (first degree, shootings, stabbings, etc.). - Crime scenes which require an expertise in collection due to the nature of the evidence.

-- Homicides. - Rapes and/or serious sex assault cases. - Serious assaults (first degree, shootings, stabbings, etc.). - Crime scenes which require an expertise in collection due to the nature of the evidence. - .2 If an officer is not sure who should be responsible for processing a specific crime scene, he/she is to consult with a supervisor, who will make the determination. - .3 The personnel processing the scene (Patrol Officer(s), Detective(s) or Crime Lab Personnel) have the responsibility to direct and supervise those assisting the scene. - .4 Personnel processing a crime scene or incident will be responsible for photographing, collecting, preserving, transporting, and submitting all evidence to the evidence control function. - .5 On any other occasion when evidence is collected (arrests, stop and frisk, etc.), the evidence will be marked, sealed, tagged, and submitted to the evidence control function by the collecting officer.
+.2 If an officer is not sure who should be responsible for processing a specific crime scene, he/she is to consult with a supervisor, who will make the determination.

+.3 The personnel processing the scene (Patrol Officer(s), Detective(s) or Crime Lab Personnel) have the responsibility to direct and supervise those assisting the scene.

+.4 Personnel processing a crime scene or incident will be responsible for photographing, collecting, preserving, transporting, and submitting all evidence to the evidence control function.

+.5 On any other occasion when evidence is collected (arrests, stop and frisk, etc.), the evidence will be marked, sealed, tagged, and submitted to the evidence control function by the collecting officer.

-- .6 Digital storage media collected as evidence will be properly marked, sealed, tagged and submitted to the evidence control function by the collecting officer with a completed Property Record and chain- of-custody documentation.
-Digital storage media may contain video recordings; audio recordings; individual images; etc. - .7 Any person who processes a crime scene or otherwise collects evidence, whether alone or in conjunction with other personnel in an investigation, shall submit a Supplement Report detailing his/her action at the scene.
-If the person processing the scene is conducting the preliminary investigation and prepares the initial Investigative Report, his/her actions regarding crime scene processing may be included in that report in lieu of a Supplement Report. - .8 Accident scenes requiring the services of an accident reconstructionist will be processed and evidence collected by the reconstructionist.
+.6 Digital storage media collected as evidence will be properly marked, sealed, tagged and submitted to the evidence control function by the collecting officer with a completed Property Record and chain- of-custody documentation.
+Digital storage media may contain video recordings; audio recordings; individual images; etc.

+.7 Any person who processes a crime scene or otherwise collects evidence, whether alone or in conjunction with other personnel in an investigation, shall submit a Supplement Report detailing his/her action at the scene.
+If the person processing the scene is conducting the preliminary investigation and prepares the initial Investigative Report, his/her actions regarding crime scene processing may be included in that report in lieu of a Supplement Report.

+.8 Accident scenes requiring the services of an accident reconstructionist will be processed and evidence collected by the reconstructionist.
 Other accidents shall be processed and evidence collected by the investigating officer.
-Assistance from a CIU or lab personnel may be requested. - .9 The use of personally owned electronic devices is strongly discouraged for Official Departmental business, except under exigent circumstances where evidentiary value may be compromised or the effectiveness of a criminal investigation may be impacted.
-A digital camera will be provided by the department for the purpose of crime scene photography. - .10 Due caution and appropriate safety measures should be taken whenever collecting evidence which could pose a risk of danger to the officer or others. - .11 Personnel may only collect those types of evidence they have been trained to collect.
-Training may be received from a variety of sources, including, but not limited to: - entry level (e.g. academy) - in-service (internal or external) - pre-service (technical training, college, etc.).
+Assistance from a CIU or lab personnel may be requested.

+.9 The use of personally owned electronic devices is strongly discouraged for Official Departmental business, except under exigent circumstances where evidentiary value may be compromised or the effectiveness of a criminal investigation may be impacted.
+Officers will utilize college issued cell phones to photograph crime scenes and/or document an incident.
+The images and/or video can then be downloaded to Axon Evidence using the Axon Capture application.
+The evidence management system in Axon can then store the images under the appropriate case number.
+Axon's evidence management system can be used to house all types of digital evidence in one location.

+.10 Due caution and appropriate safety measures should be taken whenever collecting evidence which could pose a risk of danger to the officer or others.

+.11 Personnel may only collect those types of evidence they have been trained to collect.
+Training may be received from a variety of sources, including, but not limited to:

+- entry level (e.g. academy)

+- in-service (internal or external)

+- pre-service (technical training, college, etc.).